-Email letter sent, from the division director to potential external evaluators
+Email letter sent, from the office division director, to potential external evaluators

-Preferred Subject Line: Request for Promotion Evaluation of DATE Dear: This email is sent to ask if you would be willing to perform an important service to and to Colgate University.
-During the Fall of 2018, will be considered for promotion to full professor.
-To help us make an informed decision, we are asking for your considered judgment of 's scholarly/creative work published since the date of tenure.
+Preferred Subject Line: Request for Tenure and Promotion Evaluation of DATE Dear: This email is sent to ask if you would be willing to perform an important service to and to Colgate University.
+During the Spring 2019, will be considered for appointment with continuous tenure and promotion to associate professor.
+To help us make an informed decision, we are asking for your considered judgment of 's scholarly/creative work.
 Attached please find 's curriculum vitae and a short statement of their research trajectory.
-If you agree to participate in the review, the chair of the department [and the director of the program] will send copies of 's scholarly/creative work.
+If you agree to participate in the review, the chair of the department [and the director of program] will send copies of 's scholarly/creative work.
 It may be helpful for you to know that the candidate will be provided with a list of the external evaluators of their work.
-Unless you direct us otherwise, we may share anonymous excerpts from your comments with the candidate as constructive feedback.
-The review will be needed by August 15, 2018.
+Unless you direct us otherwise, we may share anonymous excerpts from your comments for constructive feedback to the candidate.
+The review will be needed by January 2, 2019.
 Please let me know next week whether you would be willing to perform this important service.
 Thank you for considering this request.
-Sincerely, Division Director of [Designated Division Director of] Attachment: candidate's curriculum vitae Candidate's trajectory statement cc: department administrative assistant [program administrative assistant]
+Sincerely, Division Director of [Designated Division Director of] Attachment: candidate's curriculum vitae Candidate's trajectory cc: department administrative assistant [program administrative assistant]